skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 | *(string)*             |                                                |                     |
 +------------------------+------------------------------------------------+---------------------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **scheme** *(string)* - Default: *None*

-  This argument specifies type of QM/MM scheme.
-Current version of PyUNIxMD supports two types of QM/MM scheme.
+  This parameter specifies type of the QM/MM scheme.
+The current version of PyUNIxMD supports two types of the QM/MM scheme.
-  One is subtractive scheme and the other is additive scheme.
+  One is the subtractive scheme and the other is the additive scheme.
 The detailed expressions for these schemes are given in the literature. :cite:`Senn2009`

   + *'additive'*: Total three calculations was carried out, which correspond